Blockdaemon/harmony-deploy/README.md

 Edit fetch.yml and adjust the `wallet_user` fact to taste.

-**Note that the RESULTS ARE GLOBALLY READABLE FILES.
-Do not omit the `chmod` command below!!**

 ```
 ansible-playbook fetch.yml
-chmod og-rx -R credentials
 ```

 ## To check balances on the node